SoftUni-Internal/interactive-content/EN/00-Intro-to-Angular-and-TypeScript/07-Homework.md

 # KeyValuePairs

-Create a generic class which can store a key and value of any type.
+Create a generic class that can store a key and value of any type.

 It should have the following public methods: